University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 C. hepaticus is a small haploid genome which means that it is fairly straightforward nowadays to assemble.
 What is more challenging are larger diploid and polyploid genomes.

 * *Can you think of a few reasons why diploid or polyploid genomes are more difficult to assemble than haploid genomes?
-Relate these reasons back to the OLC algorithm.*
+Relate these reasons back to the OLC algorithm if you can.*
-* *If we were assembling a diploid genome with a genome size of 2Gbp, under what circumstances might our resulting assembly be approximately 2Gbp in length?*
+* *If we were assembling a diploid genome with a genome size of 2Gbp, under what circumstances might our resulting assembly be greater than 2Gbp in length?*
-* *With the same assumptions, under what circumstances might our resulting assembly be greater than 2Gbp in length?*

 Canu is capable of assembling both haplotypes of a diploid genome - termed phasing.
 Have a look at the paper below (mainly the first figure) to understand how this works.